pes18fan/kaze/DOCUMENTATION.md

 var _ = true and do_something()
 ```

-`_` is a special variable name, in the sense that the compiler immediately discards whatever is assigned to it.
+`_` is a special variable name, in the sense that the interpreter immediately discards whatever is assigned to it.